brechtbilliet/ngxReactiveToolkit/README.md

         ).subscribe(e => console.log(e));
     }

-    // because of aot we need to implement the ngOnDestroy method for @Changes to work ngOnDestroy(): void {}
+    // because of aot we need to implement the ngOnDestroy method for @Destroy to work ngOnDestroy(): void {}
 }
 ```